martinheterjag/turtle/README.md

 Turtle robot on stm32discovery

-A project for my uni, have fun if you get it to work :P
+A project for embedded systems course at university.